PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 4. **Code Duplication**
 Even if different facilities might require slightly different implementations, a lot of the code can be shared.
-Having different implementations just leads to a majority of the code base being duplicated and only some of the code gets modified inorder to adapt to the interface provided by the facility.
+Having different implementations just leads to a majority of the code base being duplicated and only some of the code gets modified in order to adapt to the interface provided by the facility.
-Example: Most of OpenMP code is quite similar to the sequential implementation with only some additions.
+Example: Most OpenMP code is quite similar to the sequential implementation with only some additions.
 So having separate classed for OpenMP implementations is quite redundant.

 5. **Maintenance Overhead**